deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Sure!"

 She'd left the hall light on and leaned against the door frame, backlit by it, and Adam just had to stare.
 She was wearing one of his t-shirts, a thin white one.
-The shirt itself wasn't blocking any of the light from behind her, and the varying depth of shadow her body made under it was…
+The shirt itself wasn't blocking any of the light from behind her, and the varying depth of shadow her body made under it was...

 Amazing.
 Sexy.
 Gorgeous.
 He could just about make out her nipples by the shadows they cast across the fabric, and the shirt was *just* short enough to create a fascinating dark triangle with her thighs.
 When he looked up at her face, she was breathing heavily through slightly parted lips.